sdroege/gstreamer-rs/docs/gstreamer/docs.md

 negative running-time.

-This function is typically used by elements that need to synchronize buffers against the clock or eachother.
+This function is typically used by elements that need to synchronize buffers against the clock or each other.

 `position` can be any value and the result of this function for values outside of the segment is extrapolated.